Project Frequently Asked Questions (FAQs)

 The only exception is if you are willing to and are legally able to offer up data to all participants.
 Meaning, if you are willing to give everyone read-only access to your YouTube data in case they also want to use it for their project, then you may use that data in your project.

 These restrictions are why we've worked to provide you with so many sources of data!
 If you have any doubts as to whether a data source is acceptable in advance or during the event, do not hesitate to ask.

-Happy to answer them & thanks for the support!
-Email us at email@example.com.
+Happy to answer them!
+Email us at firstname.lastname@example.org.